It’s certainly no secret that technology is having a major impact on almost every facet of commercial real estate.

 Lastly, as the severity of storms seems to continuously get stronger and stronger, the need for storm-resistant roofs has become more prominent.

-The hurricanes of the last few years and 2018’s wildfires have led to a need for much better wind and fire resistance, for example, especially for shingles and other residential property roofing types.
+The hurricanes of the last few years, as well as recent wildfires have led to a need for much better wind and fire resistance, for example, especially for shingles and other residential property roofing types.

 Even Tesla’s new solar roof glass is promoted to be much stronger than the traditional roofing tile.